Chris Jones serves up tips and hundreds of bite-sized musical excerpts to help you:

 Flight of the Bumblebee – Scherzo, Bb Clarinet Solo with Piano - Grade 4 (A minor).
 This version is better for young clarinet soloists as some of the harder sections are covers by trills.

 The Flight of the Bumblebee, Bb Clarinet Solo with Piano.
-(A minor).
+(A minor), by Nicolai Rimsky-Korsakov and transcribed by Gerardo Iasilli.
 This is a great version for clarinet; however, it is out of print.
-In the past you could call or write Carl Fisher to receive a free "out of print" copy.
-Carl Fisher is extremely slow to respond and I understand they are charging something like $19 for a copy.
+In the past you could call or write Carl Fischer to receive a free "out of print" copy, but requests go unanswered.
+I have attempted to contact Carl Fisher and suggested making a digital version of this arrangement or allow me to buy the rights to publish it, but there are no answers to these requests.
 If you happen to see this version on Ebay or some other place (a flea market), grab it.
-Here are the specifics: The Flight of the Bumblebee, Bb Clarinet Solo with Piano, by Nicolai Rimsky-Korsakov and transcribed by Gerardo Iasilli.

 Clarinet (B minor)